Selecting time-series hyperparameters with the artificial jackknife: Methodology

+Building on the discussion of empirical error estimators, this subsection takes a closer look at jackknife-based methods and introduces a novel version: the artificial delete-$d$ jackknife error estimator.

-\autoref{eqbjkoos} is the average of the pseudo out-of-sample errors estimated on each subsample.
-The main issue with this measure is that the number of partitions that can be generated from the data is generally small.
-Thus, the overall improvement over the standard pseudo out-of-sample error is limited.
+The main issue with the block jackknife error is that the number of partitions that can be generated from the data is generally small.
+Thus, the overall improvement over the standard pseudo out-of-sample error is somewhat limited.
+Also, for those partitions wherein a huge chunk of observations are removed after $t_0$, dividing for a factor of $T-t_0$ may produce inaccurate estimates of the expected error.
+This is especially true in small-sample problems where $c$ is large relative to $T-t_0$.
+A simple way for reducing this issue in a finite-sample problem consists in adjusting the $\widetilde{err}^{BJK}(c, \vect{\gamma})$ multiplying it by